mithrandie/csvq/docs/_posts/2006-01-02-transaction.md

 A transaction is terminated when a commit or rollback statement is executed.

-When the procedure is normally terminated, then commit all of the changes automatically.
+When the procedure is normally terminated, then commit all the changes automatically.

-When some errors occurred in the procedure, then roll all of the changes back automatically.
+When some errors occurred in the procedure, then roll all the changes back automatically.

 When the procedure is exited by [EXIT statement]({{ '/reference/control-flow.html#exit' | relative_url }}), then roll all of the changes back automatically.